 - Responds promptly and objectively to complaints/concerns received from parents, general public, principals, elected representatives, students and bus drivers and at all times acts in a manner that will enhance public relations and confidence in the Division transportation system.

-- Devices and implements effective student/parent complaints and adjudication processes.
+- Devises and implements effective student/parent complaints and adjudication processes.

 - Manages transportation requests in regards to policies and appeals (e.g. walk limits, yard service, school of choice and special needs transportation).